Eric-Josh/ff-griffins-BE-assessment/README.md

 `email: admin@test, password: Admin@123`
 `email: user@test, password: User@123`

-After login is successfully initiated, a token would be generated which would be used to make API calls to all other endpoint on the system.
+After login is successfully initiated, a token would be generated which would be used to make API calls to all other endpoints on the system.
 The API authorization type is Bearer Token.

+### API Endpoints
+Endpoint that can only be call by an admin user:
+* `GET /api/users`
+* `GET /api/user/:id`
+* `GET /api/wallets`

-When the endpoint: `GET /api/users` is requested, the application will return a list of users from the local database.
+When the endpoint: `GET /api/users` is requested, the application will return a list of users from the database.

 When the endpoint: `GET /api/user/:id` is requested with a specific <strong>:id</strong> in the URL, where <strong>:id</strong> is a placeholder variable for an integer.
 It should show the specific user with all the wallets they own and transaction history.

+When the endpoint: `GET /api/wallets` is requested, the application will return a list of wallets from the database.

+When the endpoint: `GET /api/wallet/:id` is requested with a specific <strong>:id</strong> in the URL, where <strong>:id</strong> is a placeholder variable for an integer.
+It should show the specific wallet with its owner, type and balance.

+When the endpoint: `POST /api/transfer/wallet` is requested with the following datapoints:
+* fromWalletId
+* toWalletId
+* amount
+a transaction is created in the database and would return details of the transaction with a message prompt to the user.